YakuzaDoggo/Random-Valorant-Agent-Picker/README.md

 # Random-Valorant-Agent-Picker
-What it reads on the tin
+What it reads on the tin.
+I know that the game can pick a random agent for you, but it isn't entirely random since you'll just lock in the agent you hovered over.
+And that's cringe.

+**So why not have a program pick a more random one?**

 ## Warning